michael-ashraf-93/Afaqy-Task/README.md

   php artisan test
 ```

-## First Approach
+# First Approach

-### View Table
+## View Table Approach
+#### Description:

-Description: This APIs endpoint retrieves a list of vehicle expenses, including fuel entries, insurance payments, and
+This APIs endpoint retrieves a list of vehicle expenses, including fuel entries, insurance payments, and
 services.
 The data is fetched using a view table that combines information from multiple tables into a unified format.

+#### Pros:
+- **Simplified Queries:** Complex joins and aggregations are precomputed, making queries simpler and faster.
+- **Performance:** Querying a view table can be more efficient for read-heavy operations, as the data is already aggregated.
+- **Consistency:** Ensures consistent results as the view is defined in a single place.
+#### Cons:
+- **Data Freshness:** Depending on how the view is maintained, it may not reflect real-time data changes.
+- **Maintenance:** Requires careful management of the view, especially if the underlying tables change frequently.
+- **Storage:** May increase storage requirements as data is duplicated in the view table.

 ### Endpoints: